 Maybe your picture does not tell the full story.
 For example, if you sell apparels such as dresses, you may want to let the customer know that the dress will need a blinder inside if it is an outdoor cloth.

 Don’t let people discover faults with your product.
 Be ahead; let them know what to expect.

-Furthermore, each producer should use reviews to improve their product.
+Furthermore, you should use reviews to improve your product.

 However, the aim is to focus on the selling point.
 Are you selling summer vacation clothing?
 You may want to focus on the qualities that people are looking for in the hot weather.

 They may want breathable, thinner, luscious, and such descriptions.
 Of course, what sells well in winter will not sell the same way in the summer.

 Occasionally, you will need to freshen up your product description.
 Your competitors may have discovered your selling point, imitated it, and made you look ordinary.